codesplinta/busser/README.md

 Some of these constraints promoted by the **Cascade Broadcasts** are as follows:

-1. ReactJS props should only be used to deliver base/derived state data or event-emitting, state-altering callbacks from exactly one parent component to exactly one child (and never to pass data across sibling components).
+1. ReactJS props should only be used to deliver base state data or state-altering callbacks from exactly one parent component to exactly one child and never to pass data across sibling components (via a parent component) or pass derived state data.
 2. ReactJS context should never be mutated in place (lest it causes unwanted re-renders).
 It's best to use refs (`useRef()`) together with context (`useContext()`) and not context alone.
 3. Events are always fired in a cascaded (successive) manner and never indiscriminately. `useEffect()` is usually used to implement this cascade of events.
 4. There's no need to [lift state](https://reactjs.org/docs/lifting-state-up.html) at all!
 5. Most [Conditional rendering](https://reactjs.org/docs/conditional-rendering.html) logic is best situated inside a ReactJS hook which leaves the JSX much cleaner.
+6. Render props might also be unecessary.

 ## Example(s)